maxcao13/maxcao13/README.md

 - 👋 Hi, I’m @turkeychikken, or Max Cao.
-- 👀 I’m interested in coding websites and apps, working on personal projects, and learning more about the world!
+- 👀 I’m interested in coding websites and apps, video games, basketball, and learning more about the world!
 - 🌱 I’m currently a 3rd Year in UBC CPEN!
 - 📫 You can reach me at maxy.cao@gmail.com or my LinkedIn at https://www.linkedin.com/in/max-cao-b58ab2134/